kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 1. Log in to the AWS console and navigate to the Lambda page.

-2. Note your region, which is used when configuring AWS credentials in subsequent steps.
+2. Note your region, which is used when configuring the AWS upstream in subsequent steps.

 3. Click the **Create Function** button.